False Imprisonment in Las Vegas

 If the person has falsely imprisoned someone to use as a shield or to avoid arrest, unless a greater penalty is provided, the penalty will be a category B felony, punishable by imprisonment in the state prison for a minimum term of note less than 1 year and no more than 15 years.

 If false imprisonment is committed by a prisoner placed in lawful custody or confinement of the state with the use of a deadly weapon, the person convicted is guilty of a category B felony and will be sentenced to imprisonment within a state prison for a minimum of not less than 1 year and a maximum of no more than 20 years.

-If you or anyone you know falls into this unusual category of law, you will need the best legal advice on your side. you need a Las Vegas False Imprisonment Lawyer.
+If you or anyone you know falls into this unusual category of law, you will need the best legal advice on your side. you need a Las Vegas Criminal Lawyer.